 The new chapel was designed by Sir Albert Richardson (1880-1964).
-The design was influenced by the medieval Albi Cathedral, a popular model in the nineteenth and early twentieth centuries for brick churches.
+The design of impressive plain brick walls was influenced by the medieval Albi Cathedral, a popular model in the nineteenth and early twentieth centuries for brick churches.

 Find out more about the Chapel windows

 The projecting spiral staircase linking the chapel with the crypt below is glazed with stained glass by Layers and Westlake, signed and dated 1901, from an unknown original location.
 Another of the chapel's distinctive features is its reredos set behind the marble altar and steps, painted by Constance Stubbs.